Giannoulis Larentzakis

-Giannoulis Larentzakis (Greek: Γιαννούλης Λαρεντζάκης, born 22 September 1993) is a Greek professional basketball player and the vice–captain for Olympiacos of the Greek Basketball League and the EuroLeague.
-Nicknamed the "Cobra", he is 1.96 m tall and plays at the shooting guard and small forward positions.
+Giannoulis Larentzakis (Greek: Γιαννούλης Λαρεντζάκης, born 22 September 1993) is a Greek professional basketball player for AEK Athens of the Greek Basketball League (GBL) and the Basketball Champions League (BCL).
+Nicknamed the "Cobra", he is 1.96 m tall and plays the small forward and shooting guard positions.
 Larentzakis has been a member of the senior Greek national basketball team since 2017.

 Early life and career

 Larentzakis was born in Maroussi, Athens, Greece, on 22 September 1993.
 As a youth, he grew up on the Greek island of Kythnos.
 He began playing basketball with the youth clubs of PAO Amilla Peristeriou.
 In 2010, at the age of 17, he joined the senior men's team of Aigaleo.
 He played with the club in the Greek 3rd Division's 2010–11 season.

 Professional career

 Larentzakis began his professional career with the Greek League club Ikaros, during the 2011–12 season.
 In 2013, he moved to the Greek club Aris, signing a three-year contract with the team.
 On 28 August 2014 he moved to the Greek club Kolossos Rodou, on loan from Aris.

 On 28 July 2015 it was announced that Larentzakis would continue his loan spell, for another year, with Kolossos.
 In 27 games played with Kolossos, during the Greek League 2015–16 season, he averaged 11.9 points, 4.2 rebounds, 2.9 assists, and 1.4 steals per game.
 On 24 May 2016 Larentzakis signed a four-year contract with the Spanish club CAI Zaragoza, of the Spanish ACB League.

 On 9 June 2016 Greek club AEK Athens paid Larentzakis' 25,000 euros buyout to CAI Zaragoza, and signed him to a four-year contract.
 With AEK, he won the title, 2018 edition of the Greek Cup, and the FIBA Champions League's 2017–18 season championship.
 On 17 October 2018, in a 2018–19 FIBA Champions League season game, Larentzakis scored a career high against the Czech Republic club ČEZ Nymburk, as he scored 23 points.
 In the same game, he also had 4 rebounds and 3 assists, while shooting 7 of 8 from the three-point line.
 On 25 July 2019 Larentzakis and AEK mutually parted ways, forfeiting the last year of his contract.

 In September 2019, Larentzakis signed a two-year contract with the Spanish ACB League club Murcia.

 In July 2020, Larentzakis signed with Greek League club Olympiacos on a three-year deal.
 On July 21, 2023, he renewed his contract with Olympiacos through 2026.

 On 16 July 2025, Larentzakis and Olympiacos agreed upon a new three-year (2+1) contract with a reduced salary.

+He left the club on September 6, 2026.
+On the same date, he rejoined AEK Athens.